open-xml-templating/docxtemplater/docs/source/faq.rst

       return null;
     }

-And use the following in your template :
+And use the following in your template:

 .. code-block:: text